Everything You Need To Know About Remote Work and Location Independent Business

 This can be challenging for some people that got used to full-day office hours.
 Basically, full-time work may not be possible for many people who switched from their office desk to, let’s say, a kitchen table.

 You need to be prepared that some of your teammates can’t work the same amount of hours as usual.
 You may need to trim down on your meetings and communication activities.
-That’s where asynchronous communication might help to be productive even if there is a learning curve to be in sync with your team.
-The most important thing here is not to try to emulate office experience at home or on a remote basis.
+That’s where asynchronous communication might help to be productive, even if there is a learning curve to be in sync with your team.
+The most important thing here is not to emulate office experience at home or on a remote basis.
 We don’t need to do everything as we did it in the office.

 Remote Work Challenges

 Remote work isn’t just about your work — it’s a different way to live.
 It’s not always exotic destinations, laptops, and Pina Coladas on the beach.

 Each type of remote work has its challenges.
 As you can see in the bar chart above, the most common problems are lack of community, the inability to unplugging after work, communication troubles, etc. See more specific numbers and statistics below.

 About 30% of remote workers struggle with loneliness.
 A lack of community is the number one challenge.
 A third of remote workers have trouble shutting down at the end of the workday, impacting their productivity.
 20% struggle with time zone differences, which can complicate or slow timelines.